-Are you an adult student interested in enrolling in college?
-Would you like to find a way to accelerate your degree program and save money on tuition?
-Then it’s worth looking into the unique opportunities provided by many colleges that allow you to gain college credit based on your life experience!
+Are you an adult student interested in enrolling in college and wondering if you can get credit for prior learning?
+Then it’s worth looking into the unique opportunities provided by many colleges that allow you to gain college credit based on your life experience.

 Editorial Listing ShortCode: